tzickel/justredis/README.md

 - Per context and command properties (database #, decoding, RESP3 attributes)
 - Asynchronous I/O support with the same exact API (but with the await keyword), targeting asyncio, trio and curio (using [AnyIO](https://github.com/agronholm/anyio) which needs to be installed as well if you want async I/O)
 - Modular API allowing for easy support for multiple synchronous and asynchronous event loops and disabling of unneeded features
+- No legacy support for old language features

 ## Redis features support table